 - Due to the lack of flow control in UDP, it can overwhelm the receiver with packets that it cannot handle.

 - Attacks: UDP is vulnerable to denial-of-service attacks, in which an attacker floods a network with UDP packets, overloading it and causing it to crash.

 - UDP is only suitable for applications that can tolerate some data loss, such as video streaming or online gaming, and is not suitable for applications that require reliable data delivery, such as email or file transfers.

 In conclusion, UDP is a fundamental protocol in computer networks, offering lightweight and efficient communication.
 Its connectionless and unreliable nature makes it suitable for speed-focused applications.
 While UDP lacks reliability, congestion control, and flow control, it excels in real-time streaming, online gaming, and other scenarios where some data loss is acceptable.
 By understanding UDP’s strengths and limitations, network professionals can leverage its speed and simplicity for optimal communication.

 Frequently Asked Questions (FAQs)

 Q1.
-What is the difference between the SELECT and the INSERT command in SQL?
+What is the main difference between UDP and TCP?